ymgcmnk/ymgcmnk.github.io/en.md

 Hello, world!

 # a03 is...
+- Living in Tokyo.
-A highly motivated and experienced information systems professional seeking a challenging role in an organization where I can accelerate  my IT technical skills and support and improve business processes.
+- A highly motivated and experienced information systems professional seeking a challenging role in an organization where I can accelerate  my IT technical skills and support and improve business processes.

 # CAREER